pnp/powershell/documentation/Copy-PnPFile.md

 Copy-PnPFile -SourceUrl "Shared DocuDocuments/company.docx" -TargetUrl "Subsite/Shared Documents"
 ```

-Copies a file named company.docx located in a document library called Documents to the document library named Document in a subsite named Subsite keeping the file name.
+Copies a file named company.docx located in a document library called Documents to the document library named Documents in a subsite named Subsite keeping the file name.

 ### EXAMPLE 8
 ```powershell